olebole/irafdoc/doc/onedspec.skytweak.rst

   <!-- Sec='PARAMETERS' Level=0 Label='shift' Line='shift = 0., dshift = 1.' -->
   <dd>The initial shift and shift step in pixels.
 This initializes the shift
   search parameters for the first spectrum.
-If <i>dshift</i> is zero then there will be no search for a new shift and the <tt>'x'</tt> interactive function is disabled.
+If <i>dshift</i> is zero then there will be no search for a new shift and the <span style="font-family: monospace;">'x'</span> interactive function is disabled.
 These parameters may be changed interactively.
 After the first spectrum subsequent spectra begin with the values from the last spectrum.